 This 1-bit serial bit stream is considered to be the same one as it is produced by a 1-bit DAC modulator with a sampling frequency of AMCLK.
-The modulator can either be considered as a 5-level output at DMCLK rate or as 1-bit output at AMCLK rate.
+The modulator can either be considered as a 5 level-output at DMCLK rate or as 1-bit output at AMCLK rate.
 These two representations are interchangeable.
-The MDAT outputs can, therefore, be used in any application that requires 1-bit modulator outputs.
+The MDAT outputs can therefore be used in any application that requires 1-bit modulator outputs.
 This application can be integrated with an external sinc filter or more advanced decimation filters that are computed in the MCU or DSP device.

-When CLK\SEL[1:0] = 11 (internal oscillator with external clock output), the AMCLK clock is present on the MCLK pin.
-This configuration allows a correct synchronization of the bit stream when the internal oscillator is used as the master clock source.
+When CLK_SEL[1:0] = 11 (internal oscillator with external clock output), the AMCLK clock is present on the MCLK pin.
+This configuration permits correctly synchronizing the bit stream when the internal oscillator is used as the master clock source.

-When CLK\SEL[1:0] = 00, the modulator outputs are also synchronized with the MCLK input but the ratio between MCLK and AMCLK must to be taken into account in the user applications to correctly retrieve the desired bit stream.
+When CLK_SEL[1:0] = 00, the modulator outputs are also synchronized with the MCLK input, but the ratio between MCLK and AMCLK needs to be taken into account in the user applications to correctly retrieve the desired bit stream.

-The default value of the bit stream after a Reset or a power-up is '0011'; it is equivalent to a 0V input for the ADC.
-After each ADC reset and restart (see Section 5.15 "A/D Conversions' Automatic Reset and Restart Feature"), the bit stream output is also reset and restarted, and the IRQ/MDAT is kept equal to logic high during the two MCLK clock periods needed for the synchronization.
+The default value of the bit stream after a Reset or a power-up is '0011'.
+It is equivalent to a 0V input for the ADC.
+After each ADC Reset and restart (see Section 5.15 "A/D Conversions Automatic Reset and Restart Feature"), the bit stream output is also reset and restarted and the IRQ/MDAT is kept equal to logic high during the two MCLK clock periods needed for the synchronization.
 After these two clock periods, the bit stream will be provided on the IRQ/MDAT pin and the first value will be the default value.